brazzblank/Aggregating-and-Separating-in-R/README.md

-# Aggregating-and-Separating-in-R
+# Data-Manupulation-in-R
-Aggregating and separating data based on the domain type.
+Aggregating and separating data based on the client and domain type.

-Using R

-Will need dplyr and tydr packages for the data manipulation functions.
+Will need dplyr and tydr packages for the data manipulation and aggregating functions.